shaikshandu/Real-Time-Object-Detection-With-OpenCV-master/README.md

 📜 License
 This project is licensed under the MIT License.

-yaml
-Copy code

----

 👉 You just need to save this as **`README.md`** in your repo’s root folder.
 👉 Since you already have `real_time_output_gif/demo-gif.gif`, GitHub will display it automatically.

-Would you like me to also add a **requirements.txt** (so anyone can install all dependencies in one command)?

-Ask ChatGPT